markatots/qMaruPL/README.md

 Measures get in 3 columns.
 The width is too wide.
 Let's reduce the width and narrow it down.

 Go to "Header for Measure text, width, color" accordion property.
-Find "Width(px) if 0 then hidden", and enter 80.
+Find "Meas Name Width(px) if 0 then hidden", and enter 80.
-Find "Total Col Width(px)" and enter 60.
+Find "Meas Value Width(px) 'Total' Col " and enter 60.

 Go to "Lv-1 Groups" accordion property.
 Find "Col Width(px) if 0 then hidden", and enter 80.